maurimiranda/gtfs-playground/README.md

 It was built using [Leaflet](https://leafletjs.com/), [Turf](http://turfjs.org/) and vanilla JavaScript (ES6)

-It has and OpenStreetMap base layer and 3 overlay layers:
+It has an OpenStreetMap base layer and 3 overlay layers:

 * Stops